alphagov/govuk-developer-docs/source/manual/pact-broker.html.md

   - Its build should fail at the Pact test stage, because it is testing against the default branch of the provider.
 1. Run a parameterised build of the consumer, specifying the new branch name of the provider to test against.
   - The build should pass.
-  - It should also be possible to test this locally e.g. `bundle exec rake PACT_URI="../gds-api-adapters/spec/pacts/gds_api_adapters-collections_organisation_api.json" pact:verify`.
 1. Merge the consumer PR, followed by the provider PR.